Saver05/Project-5/README.md

 ## Part 2: Barber Shot

 ### Algorithm
-> Currently working for 2 barbers outside of the fact they for some reason never
-> move on to the next customer
+> It is not possible for deadlock however starvation is likely if
+> there is not enough barbers or not enough customers
+>